meisitala/bst692people2020/README.md

 Using R Studio, do the following:

-5. Speculate about what is the lie.
+- [x] 5.
+Speculate about what is the lie.
-6. Save the file
+- [x] 6.
+Save the file
-7. Stage the file
+- [x] 7.
+Stage the file
-8. Commit the file
+- [x] 8.
+Commit the file
-9. Push the branch
+- [x] 9.
+Push the branch

 ## Part 2
-1. Modify your function so it include other information needed for making the documentation
+- [x] 1.
+Modify your function so it include other information needed for making the documentation

 ```
 #' The aboutRay Function